GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/HTB/Environment.md

 {% raw %}

-"Environment" is a linux medium difficulty machine.
-First, I will use [CVE-2024-52301](https://nvd.nist.gov/vuln/detail/CVE-2024-52301) in a laravel web service to change laravel environment to preprod as the login page can be bypassed if configurated like that.
-After that, I will exploit an upload form vulnerable to [CVE-2024-21546](https://nvd.nist.gov/vuln/detail/CVE-2024-21546) to bypass bad filtering of uploaded file extension, and in consequence I can upload a php file.
-Then, I will find a gpg encrypted file in hish home that can be decrypted with readable gpg keys.
-Finally, I will abuse a sudoers configuration that allows preserving the `BASH_ENV` environment variable that can be used to execute a bash script after executing the sudo allowed binary.
+Environment is a linux medium difficulty machine.
+First, I will abuse [CVE-2024-52301](https://nvd.nist.gov/vuln/detail/CVE-2024-52301) in a laravel web server to change environment to `preprod` because login page can be bypassed with that.
+Then, I will abuse laravel-filemanager [CVE-2024-21546](https://nvd.nist.gov/vuln/detail/CVE-2024-21546) vulnerability to upload a php file that gives me a reverse shell.
+After that, I will decrypt a gpg file that contains hish password.
+Finally, I will abuse BASH_ENV in sudoers to execute a script with sudo and get root access.

 # Ports enumeration with nmap